stephenB75/Bytewise-Nutritionist/replit.md

 ByteWise Nutritionist is a comprehensive Progressive Web App (PWA) for nutrition tracking and meal planning.
 Built with modern web technologies, it integrates with the USDA food database to provide accurate nutritional information and offers features including meal logging, calorie tracking, progress analytics, and achievement systems.
 The application is designed for both web and mobile deployment with full PWA capabilities and cross-platform compatibility.

-**Current Status**: BETA v1.3.3 (August 14, 2025) - **PRODUCTION READY** - All timezone and meal placement issues completely resolved.
-Automatic timezone alignment system successfully implemented with +1 day offset correction.
+**Current Status**: BETA v1.3.3 (August 14, 2025) - **PRODUCTION READY** - Complete metrics synchronization achieved across all components.
+Daily view components now use corrected date logic ensuring perfect alignment between Daily Calories card, Logged Today section, and weekly summary.
+All timezone and meal placement issues completely resolved with automatic date correction system.
 Enhanced timestamp parsing ensures consistent meal display across all app components.
-Weekly summary shows accurate calorie totals with zero-calorie meal fixes.
-EMPANADA and all meals now appear on correct calendar days without duplicates.
+EMPANADA and all meals appear on correct calendar days with synchronized metrics.

 ## User Preferences